Eight Arduous Years Passed on Dissident Officers ... What Fate Will They Face?

 Colonel al-Zubi, who worked in the department of university training in Damascus, split from the army in 2012.

 The Jordanian government closed the al-Rajhi refugee camp, which had been designated for dissidents a year ago.
 The 2500 deserters were distributed to Zaatari and Azraq camps, while the government granted them temporary residency.

 Al-Zubi asserted: "During the university training period, a number of university students were summoned to suppress the demonstrations”, adding: “Violent engagement with civilian demonstrators, ignoring the voice of reason to resolve the crisis, and prioritizing the military solution were factors that led me to split from regime forces."

 Al-Zubi did not tolerate the situation any longer, so he told one of his friends that he wanted to leave.
 As such, the dissident colonel was provided with logistic support until he reached Jordan.

-The camp was named al-Rajhi after a cement factory in the area, and there was a military administration working to provide the basic requirements of life and supervise the camp residents daily.
+The camp was named al-Rajhi after a cement factory in the area, and there was a military administration working to provide the basic requirements of life and supervise the field residents daily.

 After splitting from the army, Colonel Abu Mohammad joined a military formation affiliated to Suqour al-Sham, led by Abu Issa al-Sheikh, who is active in Jabal Zawiya.
 However, he decided to leave for the Netherlands, two years after joining the faction.